 So you know that low cholesterol is dangerous, but this doesn’t mean that high cholesterol isn’t.
 But not only is it not, it actually will increase the length of your life.
 The studies below are just a few that prove this.

-This study show’s that over a 7 year period the serum cholesterol levels of Yugoslav males aged 35–62 was negatively related to mortality, i.e., those with a lower cholesterol experienced a higher mortality than those with a higher cholesterol.
+This study shows that over a 7-year period, the serum cholesterol levels of Yugoslav males aged 35–62 were negatively related to mortality, i.e., those with lower cholesterol experienced higher mortality than those with higher cholesterol.